* This one’s for the ladies – School Dads are a different kettle of fish all together *

 - Be the one to “go first” – greet other mums, open up conversations, show interest (remember the mum that appears “stand-off-ish” is probably actually just anxious and shy – like you)

-- Leave your phone in your bag so that you’re clearly available for communication!
+- Leave your phone in your pocket so that you’re clearly available for communication!

-- Arrive a few minutes early for school pick-up to actively make time to chat.
+- Arrive a few minutes early for school pick-up to actively make time to chat (UPDATE: This is harder and may not be possible in 2020/2021 given Covid-19 protocols).

 - Consider attending a P&C meeting, or becoming involved in a school committee.

-- Remember that friendships take time to blossom and grow – it’s okay if you’re not all great buddies by the end of kindy – you have YEARS ahead of you yet.
+- Remember that friendships take time to blossom and grow – it’s okay if you’re not all great buddies by the end of kindy – you have YEARS ahead of you yet (it takes, on average, around 50 hours of contact to form a close friendship).

 - Stay open to new parents within the school community – avoid become the very clique you worried you’d be excluded from 😉